Richmond Greenway: Route

-It runs along what was formerly the right-of-way of the Atchison, Topeka and Santa Fe Railway parallel to Ohio Avenue, between the end of the Ohlone Greenway adjacent to the intersection of Macdonald and San Pablo Avenues, and Point Richmond.
+It runs along what was formerly the right-of-way of the Atchison, Topeka and Santa Fe Railway (formerly the California and Nevada Railroad) parallel to Ohio Avenue, between the end of the Ohlone Greenway adjacent to the intersection of Macdonald and San Pablo Avenues, and Point Richmond.
 There is a connector from the trail to the Macdonald 80 Shopping Center in the North & East neighborhood.

 The trail is landscaped with community gardens, native vegetation, daylighted portions of Baxter Creek, and an artificial creek channel used to filter pollution along its frontage.

 The western end of the trail connects in Point Richmond with a bikeway through Point Molate and onto the Richmond–San Rafael Bridge.
 Pedestrian bridges may be added in the future to cross major avenues such as San Pablo Avenue and 23rd Street.
 An additional side project will add a bike lane/bike trail between the Richmond Greenway and the Ohlone Greenway at Potrero Avenue via 23rd Street, Carlson Boulevard, Cutting Boulevard, and Potrero.